peijin94/LOFAR-Sun-tools/paper.md

 # Acknowledgements

+LOFAR is the LOw Frequency ARray designed and constructed by ASTRON.
+It has observing, data processing, and data storage facilities in several countries, which are owned by various parties (each with their own funding sources), and are collectively operated by the ILT foundation under a joint scientific policy.
+The ILT resources have benefited from the following recent major funding sources: CNRS-INSU, Observatoire de Paris and
+Universite d’Orleans, France; BMBF, MIWF-NRW, MPG, Germany; Science Foundation Ireland (SFI), Department of Business, Enterprise and Innovation
+(DBEI), Ireland; NWO, The Netherlands; The Science and Technology Facilities Council, UK; Ministry of Science and Higher Education, Poland; Istituto Nazionale di Astrofisica (INAF).
+This research has made use of the University of Hertfordshire high-performance computing facility (https://uhhpc.herts.ac.uk/) and the LOFAR-UK compute facility, located at the University of
+Hertfordshire and supported by STFC (ST/P000096/1).

 We acknowledge contributions from ASTRON and LOFAR SSWKSP for building LOFAR data processing pipeline and operating the observation.